espdev/mpl-events/README.md

 ### Event connections

-The connection between event and handler incapsulated in class `MplEventConnection`.
+The connection between event and handler incapsulated in `MplEventConnection` class.
 This class is high level wrapper for `figure.canvas.mpl_connect`/`figure.canvas.mpl_disconnect` mpl API.

 `MplEventConnection` can be used if we want to handle events and do not use event dispatcher interface.